achavarria1/Liri/README.md

 node liri.js spotify-this-song Small World

 There is an example mp4 video of how to use liri in this repo.
-Look above!
+Take a look above!